-Group job interviews have become more common in recent years as companies strive to reduce costs in the hiring process.
+Group job interviews are intended to make the hiring process more efficient (for the employer, anyway).
 Interviewing a dozen people in one hour instead of 12 saves time.
 It also provides an opportunity to assess candidates’ communication and teamwork skills.

 If you hate this type of interview, you’re not alone.
 Even the person conducting the process may feel stressed.
-And some HR professionals question the validity of assessing teamwork skills in such an artificial “team” situation.
+And some human resources professionals question the validity of assessing teamwork skills in such an artificial “team” situation.

 - Show up.
 Some of those invited to group interviews turn them down, so the moment you arrive you’ve already passed up some of your competitors and proven a willingness to take risks and work outside your comfort zone.